-Students are required to take six courses from the following four categories (Note: an asterisk indicates a one-time only course or topic). ).
+Students are required to take four courses from the following four categories (Note: an asterisk indicates a one-time only course or topic). ).
 Other select music theory courses within the department of music may also be used to satisfy the elective requirement under the category of Jazz theory with the permission of the program director.
 Such a course would need to feature a substantial emphasis on jazz theory and composition:

 1. Jazz history (1 course) from:

 MUS 262 Evolution of Jazz Styles (also AAS 262); or